 Whether the issue is a spiking fever, a fractured elbow or something far more traumatic, a trip to the emergency room can be a stressful experience for any patient.
 While you can’t control when or where you’ll need emergency care, you can prepare yourself for the possibility by recording or committing to memory certain pieces of personal health information.
 But which health stats will help the hospital staff provide you with more efficient, informed care, and what sort of information is unnecessary to provide?
 Five emergency medicine doctors sound off.

-Emergency room physician and professor, St. Charles Health System, Bend, Oregon
+ER physician and professor, St. Charles Health System

 Knowing your medical history is essential for emergency physicians.
 There are many ways to store personal health information.
 A written list is great, but technology now has made it possible to have your medical history loaded on a thumb drive that looks just like a MedicAlert bracelet.
 Telling us that the information is “in the computer” isn’t enough.
 Information regularly shows up in our computer system that isn’t correct, so relying on our system can be dangerous without double-checking that info with you.